neobepmat/docker-script/readme.md

 # Tree structure

 This repository collects modifications for docker containers mainly used in CLA Linux environment.

+## Documentation structure

+The folder _script_ includes all the script and command files to deploy docker containers.
+Every docker container has its own folder, e.g. _script/nexus_ is used by Nexus OSS.

+The _script/cla-installations_ includes files and notes of post installations steps executed while installing and configuring the Linux Server in CLA organization.

+The _script/cla-installations/cladb80_ includes files and notes of post installations steps executed while installing and configuring the _CLADB80_ database server:
+- Postgres 13 Test and Production
+- Postgres 9 Test
+- Sql Server 2019 Express Test

+The folder _script/cla-installations/cla-topology_ contains files to show via picture the topology of CLA services.

+## Docker list

 Every folder represents a different image/container, hereunder the list of the available configurations:

 - alpine
     + docker container to use alpine linux distribution
 - baget